ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-July-2025.md

 ## Conclusion

-July 2025 marked a mixed month for the Swarm network.
-While total rewards, average payouts, and median win values all saw significant increases, the number of active staking nodes and winning nodes declined.
-This suggests that rewards were concentrated among fewer participants, leading to higher individual payouts.
-The overall network reach improved, as evidenced by the increase in total reachable full nodes.
-Geographically, node distribution remained heavily centered in Finland and China, continuing the trend observed in previous months.
+In summary, July 2025 saw rewards climb sharply, with total, median, and average win values all up — boosted in part by a drop in active staking nodes that left larger shares for those remaining.
+Reachable full nodes grew, strengthening network capacity, while Finland and China continued to dominate global distribution.